wxj-gravity/wxj-gravity.github.io/index.md

 <img src="https://wxj-gravity.github.io/caihanlin.png" class="floatpic" width="360" height="480">

-Here is **Xi-Jing Wang (王熹景)**.
+**Xi-Jing Wang (王熹景)**.

 I am a postdoctorial fellow in Department of Astronomy, Wuhan University.
-My research interests are gravity and black hole physics, including but not limited to black hole shadow/images and their applications, hairy black holes, quasi-normal modes, as well as any topics that interest me.
+My research interests are gravity and black hole physics, including but not limited to black hole shadow/images, hairy black holes, holographic duality in condensed matter physics and hydrodynamics.
+Currently, I am focusing on gravitational lensing and its applications in cosmology and astrophysics.

 My publication list can be found in [inspirehep](https://inspirehep.net/authors/1899373?ui-citation-summary=true).